Inpher/xor-api/tutorials/granger/README.md

 ## Example computation with XOR

+> NOTE: The Jupyter notebook `granger.ipynb` contains the whole example, including plaintext calculations and theoretical explanations for your convenience.

 For this example we will take two datasets:
 * [The daily minimum temperatures in Melbourne (1981-1990)](http://bit.ly/2pIBicE)
 * [The daily rainfall in Melbourne (1981-1990)](http://bit.ly/2McV1cp)